WHAT TO BRING ON YOUR VIETNAM MOTORBIKE TOURS

 Camera

-With empty memory card or extra cards, and batteries/charger.
-Recently, smartphones are so good at taking photos so you may think about bringing one and leave the camera at home.
+With empty memory cards or extra cards, and batteries/chargers.
+Recently, smartphones are so good at taking photos so you may think about bringing one and leaving the camera at home.

 Sun Block